In the web development community, there is an undercurrent that is set to be quite disruptive and take the developer world by storm.

 Yes, we are indeed referring to Laravel 12, the latest anticipated version of one of the most popular PHP frameworks.

-Currently in beta, this release brings a host of enhancements aimed at improving developer productivity, streamlining project setup, and introducing new features that will make building complex web applications even more efficient.
+This release brings a host of enhancements aimed at improving developer productivity, streamlining project setup, and introducing new features that will make building complex web applications even more efficient.

 By the end of this blog, you will know exactly what to expect with the latest update and how to make the most of it in your next web development project.

-How to install and test Laravel 12
+How to install Laravel 12 and test it?

 Here’s a step-by-step guide to getting started:

-1. Ensure you have the latest composer version: Before you install Laravel 12, make sure you have the latest version of Composer.
+- Ensure you have the latest composer version: Before you install Laravel 12, make sure you have the latest version of Composer.
 Laravel 12 requires the most up-to-date dependencies and features, which might not be compatible with older versions of Composer.
 You can update Composer by running:

 composer self-update